survivejs/react-book/manuscript/14_language_features.md

 console.log(obj2.context()); // {} in Node.js, Window in browser
 ```

-As you can notice in the snippet above, the anonymous function has a `this` pointing to the `context` function in the `obj` object, in other words, is binding the scope of the caller object `obj` to the `context` function.
+As you can notice in the snippet above, the anonymous function has a `this` pointing to the `context` function in the `obj` object.
+In other words, it is binding the scope of the caller object `obj` to the `context` function.

 This happens because `this` doesn't point to the object scopes that contains it, but the caller object scopes, as you can see it in the next snippet of code: